mpampuch/pytorch-notes/README.md

 **Gradient Clearing**: After the parameter update, the gradients are cleared for the next iteration.
 This prevents gradients from accumulating across multiple `backward()` calls.

 Calling `optimizer.step()` thus iterates through all the parameters registered with the optimizer, updates them according to their respective gradients and the optimization algorithm's update rule, and clears the gradients for the next iteration.
 This process is central to the training loop of a neural network, where parameters are iteratively updated to minimize the loss function and improve the model's performance.

+### Setting the model to training mode

+When you call `model.train()`, you are telling PyTorch that you are starting the training phase.
+This has implications for certain modules within the model.

+Here's what `model.train()` does:

+- **Activates Dropout:** Dropout layers randomly zero some of the input elements during training to prevent overfitting.
+Calling `model.train()` ensures that dropout layers are activated, meaning they will perform this random zeroing during forward pass.
+- **Activates Batch Normalization:** Batch normalization layers compute the mean and standard deviation of the input batch during training and normalize the input accordingly.
+When you call `model.train()`, batch normalization layers are activated to compute these statistics.
+- **Updates Parameters:** During training, the model's parameters (weights and biases) are updated based on the computed gradients during the backward pass.
+Calling `model.train()` indicates to PyTorch that parameter updates should occur.
+- **Sets Autograd Tracking:** PyTorch keeps track of operations on tensors for automatic differentiation.
+During training, `model.train()` ensures that all operations are tracked for computing gradients during the backward pass.

+### Setting the model to evaluation mode

+When you call `model.eval()`, you are telling PyTorch that you are starting the evaluation phase.
+This has implications for certain modules within the model.

+Here's what `model.eval()` does:

+- **Deactivates Dropout:** Dropout layers are deactivated during evaluation to ensure deterministic behavior.
+During inference, you want the model to use all available information, so dropout is turned off.
+- **Deactivates Batch Normalization:** Batch normalization layers behave differently during evaluation compared to training.
+During training, they compute batch statistics, but during evaluation, they use precomputed running statistics to ensure consistent behavior.
+- **Freezes Parameters:** During evaluation, the model's parameters are not updated.
+This ensures that the model does not learn during inference.
+- **Disables Autograd Tracking:** PyTorch disables autograd tracking during evaluation to save memory and computation.
+This means that operations on tensors are not tracked for computing gradients during the backward pass.

+### Optimizing PyTorch for inference

+`torch.inference_mode()` was introduced in PyTorch 1.6.0 and serves a similar purpose to `model.eval()`.
+It is used to set PyTorch into a mode optimized for inference, which is typically performed after the model has been trained and is ready for deployment.

+Here's what `torch.inference_mode()` does:

+- **Deactivates Dropout:** Dropout layers are deactivated during inference to ensure deterministic behavior.
+During training, dropout randomly zeroes some of the input elements, but during inference, you want the model to use all available information.
+- **Deactivates Batch Normalization:** Similar to model.eval(), batch normalization layers behave differently during inference compared to training.
+They use precomputed running statistics rather than computing batch statistics during inference to ensure consistent behavior.
+- **Freezes Parameters:** During inference, the model's parameters are not updated.
+This ensures that the model does not learn during inference, which is when it makes predictions on new data.
+- **Disables Autograd Tracking:** Autograd tracking is disabled during inference to save memory and computation.
+This means that operations on tensors are not tracked for computing gradients during the backward pass.

 ## Saving a model